SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 A server knows that the client is the owner of the certificate it sent, after the server has decrypted the encrypted copy of the message using the client's public key.
 The client knows that the server is the owner of the certificate it sent, if server uses the correct session key, because that means that the server decrypted it with its private key.
-In basic authentication with username and password, the password has to be sent to authenticate the user.
+In basic authentication with username and password, the password has to be sent over the network to authenticate the user.
 When certificates are used, the private key is never sent, which makes the use of the certificates much more secure than the basic authentication with username and password.

 There are 3 important terms related to X.509 certificates, which everyone should know who wants to start working with them: